 – Use HTTPS everywhere

 – Even when using a proxy, always prioritize HTTPS connections.
 It adds a layer of encryption for data in transit between your browser and the destination site.
+Setup vpn on edgemax router: complete step-by-step guide to configure OpenVPN, WireGuard, and IPsec on EdgeRouter 2026

 – Don’t rely on proxy tools for sensitive activity